adslbarxatov/SCP/docs/index.md

 # Introduction

-This Policy (SCP), its positions and conclusion describes general rules that Lab follows in its functioning and all projects.
+This Policy (SCP), its positions and conclusion describes general rules that Laboratory follows in its functioning and all projects.
 It is ***required to be acquainted and must be respected by all participants of all Lab communities***.

 Note that: